lucky110209/shopify-recent-viewed-products/README.md

 # Install

-Go to the coresspondse folder, then copy the code from these file and insert into your current theme.
+Go to the corresponds folders, then copy the code from these file and insert into your current theme.

 # Configuration